A convex optimization approach to the Lyapunov exponents: Preliminaries

-We base the analysis in this paper on statement (v) above, i.e.~on the relation between the Lyapunov exponents and the growth rates of singular values.
+We base the analysis in this paper on statements (iv) and (v) above, i.e.~on the relation between the Lyapunov exponents and the growth rates of singular values.
 In contrast to eigenvalues, singular values are geometric quantities; they depend on the inner products on domain and co-domain of the linear operator in question.
 In our setup, this means that they depend on the Riemannian metric imposed on $M$, while their exponential growth rates, the Lyapunov exponents, do not.
-Hence, one can ask whether there exists a metric adapted to the given system such that in this metric the Lyapunov exponents can be computed (at least approximately) as the expansions rates in the first iterate, i.e.\footnote{Here, we allow multiple repeated values in the enumeration of the Lyapunov exponents.}
+Hence, one can ask whether there exists a metric adapted to the given system such that in this metric the Lyapunov exponents can be computed (at least approximately) as the expansions rates in the first iterate, i.e.

-The existence of such metrics follows from a result proved in \cite[Prop.~4.1]{Boc} about linear cocycles over topological dynamical systems.
+The existence of such metrics essentially follows from a result proved in \cite[Prop.~4.1]{Boc} about linear cocycles over topological dynamical systems in combination with methods from \cite{BNa}.
 In the language of linear cocycles, switching to another metric corresponds to switching to a conjugate cocycle.
 For the convenience of the reader, we provide a complete proof of the result within the setup introduced above.